 At the same time, with Eucalyptus you ensure that you meet regulatory compliance and can properly scale testing, reducing spend per test and setting up processes that are driven by business requirements rather than economics.

 If you have not used AWS but still want to leverage cloud architecture, then Eucalyptus gives you plenty of tools to get started.
-Eucalyptus is easily set up on major Linux distributions and supports multiple hypervisors including VMware and KVM.
+Eucalyptus is easily set up on major Linux distributions with support for the KVM hypervisor.
 As open source software, Eucalyptus is always improving, giving you increasingly efficient ways to rapidly develop applications and deploy them locally via Eucalyptus or globally by moving them to AWS.

 Eucalyptus Cloud Roadmap and Additional AWS-compatible Features